 They have poor eyesight.

-They are found mostly in urban areas where there are food sources.
-They like to nest inside strcutures like cracks in walls however in warmer climates they will nest outdoors as well.
+They are found mostly in urban areas where there are plentiful food sources.
+They like to nest inside structures like cracks in walls however, in warmer climates they will nest outdoors as well.

-Pharoah Ants have super colonies, although it might be easy to spot them, it may prove difficult to locate the nest.
+Pharoah ants have super colonies and while it might be easy to spot them, it may prove difficult to locate their nest.

-These ants will not bite humans, however they can still cause harm by the spread of disease.
+These ants will not bite humans but they can still cause harm by the spread of disease.

 Queens usually lay around 12 eggs at a time but can lay as many as 400.